ShaharBand/CalculatorApp/README.md

 The calculator calculates the formula given to it by using XpathNavigator.Evaluate function.

 ### Google Play & Showcase
-The project goal was to publish a simple app into the marketplace to gain experince in the field. you can use this repositry commercial purposes good luck!
+The project goal was to publish an app into the marketplace in order to gain experince in the relevant field.

+you can use this repositry for commercial purposes good luck!

 Image: